geovedi/book-notes/2019/cult-of-the-dead-cow.notes.md

-# Cult of the Dead Cow
+# Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World
 Author: Joseph Menn

 ## An Evening in San Francisco